 Tut.
-It is a fir-plantation; and those trees always look difmal in the fummer, when there are fo many finer greens to compare them with.
+It is a fir-plantation; and those trees always look dismal in the summer, when there are so many finer greens to compare them with.
 But the winter is their time for show, when other trees are stripped of their verdure.